lognog2/lognog2/README.md

 - 👋 Hi, I’m @lognog2
-- I’m a senior at Florida State University
-- I am majoring in computer programming & applications and minoring in statistics.
+- I just graduated from Florida State University with a Bachelors' degree in computer programming & applications and a minor in statistics.
-- I’m currently learning software engineering, mobile programming, dbms, and anova
-- I have experience in C++, Java, Python, SQL, SAS, and R, with some experience in HTML/CSS, XML
+- I have experience in C++, Java, Python, SQL, SAS, R, and HTML/CSS
+- Currently working on Matchup League 1.1

 <!---
 lognog2/lognog2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.